cheecheeo/haskell-cgi/README.md

 - An efficient implementation of multipart/form-data
   using Data.ByteString.
 This allows for efficient handling of file uploads.
-- Wrapper functions for compatibility with the old Network.CGI module.
 - A CGI monad transformer.
 - Basic exception handling and logging (these should be improved)
 - Low-level run functions that allow using programs written with